 In general, the Mercator projection is devised on the navigational charts.
 The charts for the polar regions and the great circle charts do not devise the ordinary Mercator projections.
 The Great Circle charts that represent large map areas are generally depicted on quite small scales devising gnomonic projection.
 For example, the navigational chart for the Pacific Ocean.
 The navigators use these charts to lay a track between two ports and calculate the shortest distance between the ports.

 Symbols are the graphical representations of landforms, water bodies, winds, ocean currents, settlements, transport, and communication systems for maps.
 It may be said that symbols make a graphical language for maps and charts.
 The symbols were originally ordinary pictograms, which have now developed into conventional signs and symbols for the representation and interpretation of maps.

 For example, the blue colour is used to represent water bodies, black colour is used to represent occupation, cultures, and names of population, green colour is used to depict vegetation, brown colour is used to depict relief features, and red colour is used to depict types of roads and other special information.
 This is the standard use of colours, but there may be variations for geologic and soil maps.
 Planimetric features are used to represent the slopes, heights, and shapes of the land, on a map.

-To enhance the utility of maps, all the possible features and places are identified and labeled on a map.
-However, for the small-scale maps, only the important features and places are labeled, so as to enhance legibility.
+To enhance the utility of maps, all the possible features and places are identified and labelled on a map.
+However, for the small-scale maps, only the important features and places are labelled, to enhance legibility.
 The nomenclature of maps has various parts.
-The geographic names are among the most troublesome part of map nomenclature.
+The geographic names are among the most troublesome parts of map nomenclature.
 The large-scale maps permit the naming of the minor features like streams, hilltops, ridges, etc. While making a topographic map, extensive research and documentation are carried out.